HomeSocial & DatingInstagram

 Getting set up so editing actually feels good

 Next, think about where your photos start.
-The editor can only do so much with a dim, blurry shot, so we got in the habit of shooting in the iPhone camera first, where you have full resolution and proper focus, then bringing the image into Instagram to refine it.
-On an iPad the bigger screen makes the fine adjustments easier to see, and we often did our serious editing there before posting from either device.
-One last thing that quietly matters: give the app permission to your full photo library in Settings so you are not fighting to find the picture you want.
+The editor can only do so much with a dim, blurry shot, so we got in the habit of shooting in the iPhone Camera app first, where you have full resolution and proper focus, then bringing the image into Instagram to refine it.
+One last thing that quietly matters: go to Settings, find Instagram, tap Photos, and give it access to your full library rather than only selected photos.
+Otherwise you will be fighting the picker every time you want the shot you just took.

 The editing tools that matter most

-When you add a photo and tap through to Edit, you get a row of adjustments that is easy to scroll past.
+When you add a photo and tap through to the editing screen, you get a row of adjustments along the bottom that is easy to scroll past.
 Do not.
 These are where the real work happens, and a light hand here beats any heavy filter.
 After a lot of trial and error, these are the ones we reach for every single time:

 • Brightness and Contrast: Tiny nudges only.
 A touch more brightness lifts a flat photo, and a little contrast gives it backbone.
 Push either too far and it looks fake fast.

-• Warmth: Slide it warmer for cozy, golden hour feeling, or cooler to calm down an orange indoor light.
-This one single handedly rescued a lot of our kitchen photos.
+• Warmth: Slide it warmer for a cozy, golden hour feeling, or cooler to calm down an orange indoor light.
+This one rescued a lot of our kitchen photos shot under yellow bulbs.

-The filters still have their place, but here is the trick we landed on: pick a filter, then tap it a second time to dial its strength down to something like 50 percent.
-At full blast filters scream for attention.
+The filters still have their place, but here is the trick we landed on: pick a filter, then tap it a second time to bring up its strength slider and dial it down to something like 50.
+At full strength filters scream for attention.
 At half power they add a mood while letting your actual photo breathe.
+That single habit changed our feed more than anything else.

 Practical tips we learned the slow way